ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/getting_started.md

 - [Challenges][challenges]

 ## [References and Contacts](#references-and-contacts)
-The [Appendixes][appendixes] contain information on components used in TurtleBot3 such as DYNAMIXEL, OpenCR and LDS.
+The [Appendixes][appendixes] contains information on components used in TurtleBot3 such as DYNAMIXEL, OpenCR and LDS.
 The open source used by TurtleBot3 is listed on [OpenSource and Licenses][opensource_and_licenses] page and this page contains information about each license.
-If you have any questions about TurtleBot3, please refer to our [FAQ][faq] and leave our [Contact information][contact_us].
+If you have any questions about TurtleBot3, please refer to our [FAQ][faq] or leave your [Contact information][contact_us].

 - [Appendixes][appendixes]
 - [OpenSource and Licenses][opensource_and_licenses]